Two sided ergodic singular control and mean field game for diffusions: Introduction

 \section{Introduction}

-In recent years, mean-field game theory has emerged as a powerful framework for modeling the behavior of large populations of interacting agents in a stochastic environment.
+In recent years, mean-field game theory has emerged as a powerful framework for modeling the behavior of large populations of interacting players in a stochastic environment.
 This interdisciplinary field lies at the intersection of mathematics, economics, and engineering, offering deep insights into complex systems characterized by strategic interactions.
-Mean field game models have found applications in various domains, including for instance, finance, energy systems \citep{Carmona}, or traffic management and social dynamics \citep{ADRIANOFIESTA!}.
-The study of mean field games typically involves analyzing the behavior of a large number of identical agents who aim to optimize their individual objectives while accounting for the average behavior of the population.
+Mean-field game models have found applications in various domains, including for instance, finance, energy systems \citep{Carmona}, or traffic management and social dynamics \citep{ADRIANOFIESTA!}.
+The two seminal papers in the field can be considered the contributions by \citet{HMC(2006)} and \citet{LL(2007)}.
+The key issue in their proposals, under the assumption of a large number of identically interacting players, is that individual actions do not affect a mean state of the system.
+This means that an individual player faces an optimization problem against a synthetic player, resulting from the aggregation of a large number of players, which is referred to in this paper as \emph{the market}.
+The success of the proposal made it possible to solve various problems, many of which can be found in the two-volume monograph by \cite{CD(2018)}, which has become a central reference in the field.

-In the present paper we incorporate a mean-field game model in the two-sided ergodic singular control problem for It\^o diffusions, giving new insights in the general framework described above.
-The control problem has been extensively studied and analyzed in the literature, see for example \cite{AS}, \cite{HNUW}, and \cite{LESE}.
-Regarding applied work, we mention studies focusing on cash flow management that explore optimal dividend distribution, recapitalization, or a combination of both while considering risk neutrality.
-These investigations also fall under the domain of singular control problems, see for instance \cite{AT}, \cite{HT}, \cite{JS}, \cite{P}, \cite{BK}, and \cite{SLG}.
-Recently, there have been advances in the more particular case where the nature of the problem makes controls of bounded variation to appear naturally, also called two-sided average singular control ergodic problem, see for example the works by \cite{KKXYZ} and \cite{Alvarez}.
-In this second paper, the author restricted the problem to reflecting barriers, that is, the policies allowed are the ones that reflect in thresholds.